alorence/django-modern-rpc/docs/config/authentication.rst

 Multiple predicates and evaluation order
 ----------------------------------------

 Auth can be a single callable or any iterable (list/tuple) of callables.
-They are called in the order you provide.
+They are called in the order they are provided.
 The first truthy result short‑circuits evaluation and authorizes the request; if none return a truthy value, an ``AuthenticationError`` is raised.